Mr. Vice Prime Minister,

 However, it is the geography of GUAM countries that defines its main comparative advantage, on which we all attempt to capitalize and built up its role in the international division of labor as an important transport link between East & West.
 If you look at geography of GUAM, you can see that it provides a geographical short-cut, connecting Central & Northern Europe with Central Asia.
 It provides a vital connection in a very complicated environment and our countries see this geography as an advantage and great opportunity for the development together with the important transport link, also a safe and secure zone of peace, stability and cooperation.

 Since its independence Azerbaijan has been positioning itself as a regional hub on the Caspian Sea lying on East-West and North-South cross-roads.
-Therefore during last two decades country invested heavily in the development and modernization of its infrastructure.
+Therefore during the last two decades country invested heavily in the development and modernization of its infrastructure.
 New roads, railroads and airports have been constructed and the transportation stock renovated.
-ICT sector development and digitalization of the economy become most dynamic driving trends of the economy.
+ICT sector development and digitalization of the economy become the most dynamic driving trends of the economy.
 The sector further expanded into satellite communication.
-New international maritime port of Alyat, the largest on the Caspian Sea, has begun its operations with further gradual increase of its capacities, as well as of the merchant fleet.
+New international maritime port of Alyat, the largest on the Caspian Sea, has begun its operations with a further gradual increase of its capacities, as well as of the merchant fleet.

 Indeed, the policy of connectivity of Azerbaijan can be referred to as a good international example.
 Country pioneered and financially supported many important regional infrastructure projects, such as Baku-Tbilisi-Ceyhan oil pipeline, Baku-Tbilisi-Erzurum (Southern Caucasus) gas pipeline, Baku-Tbilisi-Kars railway, connecting region with international markets.
 These projects not only significantly altered the economic landscape of the whole region, but also provide important alternative outlets to the land-locked republics of the Central Asia.
 Azerbaijan currently is involved in the implementation of the strategic Trans-Anatolian (TANAP) and the Trans-Adriatic natural gas pipeline projects connecting natural gas fields of the Caspian Sea with the markets of the Southern Europe.
 By contributing in this way to the European energy security, this connectivity infrastructure enhanced the geopolitical significance of the whole of the Caspian and the Black sea basins region.